WBMQ (Savannah, Georgia)

 WBMQ (630 kHz) was a commercial AM radio station in Savannah, Georgia.
 It was owned by Cumulus Media and aired a news/talk format.
 The studios and offices were on Television Circle in Savannah.
 The transmitter was off Dulany Avenue near the Savannah River.

 WBMQ's weekday schedule was made up of mostly syndicated conservative talk shows from the co-owned Westwood One Network.
 They included Michael Savage, Chris Plante, Mark Levin, Clark Howard, Phil Valentine, John Batchelor, Red Eye Radio and America in the Morning with John Trout.
 Most hours began with Westwood One News.
-NBC-TV network affiliate WSAV-TV 3 supplied WBMQ with some local news and weather.
+NBC-TV network affiliate WSAV-TV supplied WBMQ with some local news and weather.
 (At one time, the two stations had been co-owned.)

 History

 Early years as WSAV

 On December 29, 1939, the station first signed on as WSAV, with the call sign standing for Savannah.
-It broadcast on 1310 kHz at a power of only 100 watts.
+It broadcast on 1310 kHz at a power of 100 watts.
 Studios and offices were in the Liberty National Bank Building.
 After the North American Regional Broadcasting Agreement (NARBA) took effect in 1941, the station moved to AM 1340.
 WSAV was an NBC Red Network affiliate, carrying its schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the Golden Age of Radio.

-In 1947, an FM station was added, 100.3 WSAV-FM.
+In 1947, an FM station was added, WSAV-FM 100.3.
 It mostly simulcast the AM station's programming, but management did not see much of a future for FM radio and was more interested in building a TV station.
 Because of this, WSAV-FM stopped broadcasting in the mid-1950s and the license was turned in.

 Move to AM 630

 In 1949, WSAV moved to AM 630, coupled with a big boost in power.
 WSAV began running at 5,000 watts around the clock, non-directional by day but using a directional antenna at night to protect other stations on the frequency.
 WSAV used a three-tower antenna array on Oatland Island.

 In 1956, WSAV put Savannah's second TV station on the air.
-WSAV had battled with rival radio station 900 WJIV for the last VHF TV license available in Savannah.
-(Channel 11 WTOC-TV had gone on the air two years earlier.)
+WSAV had battled with rival radio station WJIV for the last VHF TV license available in Savannah.
+(WTOC-TV had gone on the air two years earlier.)
 WSAV emerged the winner.
-Channel 3 WSAV-TV became an NBC-TV affiliate, since WSAV was an NBC Radio affiliate.
+WSAV-TV (channel 3) became an NBC-TV affiliate, since WSAV was an NBC Radio affiliate.